cyanonoob/grav-plugin-pagerevisions/README.md

 # Pagerevisions Plugin
-Based on [Admin Addon Revisions by David Szabo](https://github.com/david-szabo97/grav-plugin-admin-addon-revisions), updated for Grav 1.7.x (with the help of [ricardo118](https://github.com/ricardo118)
+Based on [Admin Addon Revisions by David Szabo](https://github.com/david-szabo97/grav-plugin-admin-addon-revisions), updated for Grav 1.7.x (with the help of [ricardo118](https://github.com/ricardo118))

+Configuration

 **This README.md file should be modified to describe the features, installation, configuration, and general usage of the plugin.**